DataDog/datadog-ci/src/commands/cloud-run/README.md

 ## Troubleshooting Cloud Run Instrumentation

-To troubleshoot issues you may be encountering with Datadog monitoring on your Cloud Run services, use the `datadog-ci cloud-run flare` command in the root of your project directory.
-This command collects important data about a Cloud Run service, such as environment variables and configuration information.
+To troubleshoot issues you encounter with Datadog monitoring on your Cloud Run services, run the `datadog-ci cloud-run flare` command in the root of your project directory.
+This command collects important data about the Cloud Run service, such as environment variables and configuration information.
 These files will be submitted to Datadog support via a ticket matching the provided Zendesk case ID.

 **Examples**
 ```bash